 Blog / Authors

-Jokai Blackwell began studying Zen Buddhism in England in 1997, sitting with David Keizan Scott Sensei and attending Sesshin where he became a formal student of Tenshin Roshi.
-Jokai attended Spring Training Period at Yokoji in 1999, returning to become a full-time resident from 2000 - 2005 during which time he completed his term as shuso (head trainee).
-After four years living and working in Los Angeles, Jokai returned to full-time study at Yokoji and has been resident since 2009.
-He received tokudo (priest ordination) in 2010 and is continuing his formal studies under the direction of Tenshin Roshi.
-In 2013 Jokai was appointed Vice Abbot of Yokoji.
+Jokai Sensei began studying Zen Buddhism in England in 1998, becoming a formal student of Tenshin Fletcher, Roshi in 1999.
+He was a resident of Yokoji from Spring 2000 until Winter 2004, during which time he completed his term as Shuso (head trainee).
+After four years living and working in Los Angeles, Jokai Sensei returned to full-time study at Yokoji.
+He received Tokudo (priest ordination) in 2010 and completed koan study in 2013.
+Jokai Sensei continues his studies under the guidance of Tenshin Fletcher, Roshi

 Jim Yugen Lakey